 • Supports regulatory compliance in food, healthcare, and consumer safety

-A supermarket chain adopts GPC to standardize product data across thousands of suppliers, ensuring accurate listings in online marketplaces and compliance with food safety regulations.
+For instance, a supermarket chain can adopt GPC to standardize product data across thousands of suppliers.
+As a result, the company ensures accurate listings in online marketplaces and compliance with food safety regulations.

 3. eCl@ss: The Industrial and Engineering Standard